rickballard/CoCiviumBackUp/legacy/Civium/insights/Insight_Story_Being_Noname_c2_20250801.md

 ### 📘 Context for Readers

-This scroll introduces Civium’s recursive identity ethic in the form of a children's tale.
+This scroll introduces CoCoCivium’s recursive identity ethic in the form of a children's tale.
 It’s used during onboarding, mentoring, and trust-building to model the continuity between action, memory, and selfhood.
-It is also one of the earliest references to **Opename** in Civium mythopoetics.
+It is also one of the earliest references to **Opename** in CoCivium mythopoetics.

 ---